LeslieDancey/FME_Desktop_Advanced/even_more_user_parameters.md

 This is the workspace created by your colleagues:

 There are four tables being read from Geodatabase, and four layers being written to KML.

+Open the KMLPropertySetter transformer parameter dialogs in turn.
+Note that each is using the same user parameter to set the KML name of the features:

+The KML name parameter defines a value that will be used as a label when the data is viewed in Google Earth.

+**2) **Rename Attributes

+The problem reported by your colleagues is that when they run the workspace they cannot select the right attributes for the KML name.
+They can only enter a hard-coded value (which they don’t want to do) or select the attribute OBJECTID.
+No other attributes are available.

+Run the workspace (using Prompt and Run) to confirm that this is the case.

+Can you see why this problem exists?

+It is because - for a shared parameter - FME only lists attributes that are available on ALL instances of the user parameter.
+For example, LibraryName does not appear because it only exists on the library features.
+OBJECTID is the only attribute that exists at all four KMLPropertySetter transformers.

+In other words, the end-user is only provided with the union of all available attributes.
+To get what the users want, their attributes will have to be renamed to a common name.

+So, add AttributeRenamer transformers in each stream of data.
+For the library features use it to rename: